Directory

 Profile

 Elizabeth T. Groppe is a Roman Catholic systematic theologian.
-Her areas of work include trinitarian theology, ecclesiology, liturgical and sacramental theology, theological anthropology, and interreligious dialogue.
-Her wide-ranging scholarship brings the wisdom of the Christian tradition to bear on twenty-first century challenges including ecological degradation, violence, and racism.
+Her areas of work include trinitarian theology, ecclesiology, liturgical and sacramental theology, theological anthropology and interreligious dialogue.
+Her wide-ranging scholarship brings the wisdom of the Christian tradition to bear on 21st century challenges including ecological degradation, violence and racism.
 She is married and the mother of one child.

 Scholarly Monographs: